pxp9/WeatherBot/README.md

 ## Run CMD

+You will need to create 2 enviroment variables in linux is in this file */etc/environment*

+- TELEGRAM_BOT_TOKEN=TOKEN OF THE BOT
+- OPEN_WEATHER_MAP_API_TOKEN=TOKEN OF THE API:

+Maybe you need to reboot and then

-To run in command line just call: *python main.py*
+Run in command line : *python main.py*

 ## 3rd Party Documentations